pholderness1/nam-extensions/nam-filter-same-site/README.md

 1. On writing a response to the client.
 2. Extract all Set-Cookie headers.
 3. For each header.
-  1. Parse the Set-Cookie header to retrieve the cookie name
+  1. Parse the Set-Cookie header to retrieve the cookie name and value
   2. If the cookie header does not already have the same-site flag set: append the same-site flag to the cookie with the value "None".
   3. Else: copy the header back into the response unmodified.